LYHuang333/the-united-individual/are-we-experiencing-this.md

 ## — A First Observation Based on Lived Reality

 This page does not present conclusions.
-It attempts to do only one restrained thing:
+It attempts to do one restrained but necessary thing:

 **Description.**

-It describes conditions that many people repeatedly mention and feel,
+It describes conditions that many people repeatedly mention and experience,
-and invites you to compare these descriptions with what you observe and experience yourself.
+and invites you to compare them with what you observe in your own life.

 ---

-### 1. A Frequently Repeated Feeling
+## 1. A Frequently Repeated Feeling

 Across differences in age, occupation, city, and background,
-a similar feeling is being voiced again and again:
+a similar feeling is voiced again and again:

 > **“I am putting in more effort, but my life does not seem to be getting better.”**

 This feeling does not always appear in the same words,
-but it often accompanies similar real-world situations.
+but it often accompanies similar lived conditions.

 ---

-### 2. Recurrent Real-World Conditions
+## 2. Recurrent Real-World Conditions

 The following is not a complete list.
-It reflects situations that many people repeatedly mention in daily life and public discussion:
+It reflects situations repeatedly mentioned in everyday life and public discussion:

 - Working hours and competitive pressure continue to rise
 - Income growth slows or stagnates